byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/howto_fix_stuck_funds.md

 - Delete yourwallet.bin

-- Load monero-wallet-cli, type in the name of the wallet you just deleted
+- Load byterub-wallet-cli, type in the name of the wallet you just deleted

 - Enter password.
 The wallet will now refresh and hopefully your locked funds will now become unlocked.